-Removable media containing confidential information must be reformatted or securely destroyed; this can be arranged by contacting the CCG's IT provider.
+Removable media containing confidential information must be reformatted or securely destroyed; this can be arranged by contacting the IT Service Desk.

-Computer hard disks must be destroyed or disposed of by the CCG's IT provider.
+Computer hard disks must be destroyed or disposed of by the IT department.

 Mobile working

 The CCG understand that staff are often required to work away from their usual work locations, for this reason the following principles have been developed which must be adhered to at all times: